tin-cat/emailqueue/README.md

 # Changelog #
+* **Version 3.41**
+  * Added the option to specify a Sender email address via the "sender" array key in emailqueue_inject and the API for emails to allow specific Return-path values, so bounces and SMTP delivery notification messages are sent to the Sender instead of the From.
+This might not work in all SMTP servers, since they might set the Return-path according to their own policies.
+Thanks to [@Andrewsuares](https://github.com/Andrewsuares) for suggesting this improvement.
+This requires an update of the database you can execute by running the provided `install/migrate_from_v3.3_or_v3.4_to_v3.41.sql`

 * **Version 3.4**
   * Created the official docker compose project for Emailqueue (https://github.com/tin-cat/emailqueue-docker) that allows you to deploy a working emailqueue setup very easily.
   * Added a simple HTTP API to queue emails, useful when running Emailqueue in an isolated server, or as a docker service.